DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 An epidermal naevus resembles a seborrhoeic keratosis or viral wart, with fissures, crypts and milia.
 However it is very uniform in appearance and appears within the first decade.

-Dermoscopy of nipple
+Dermoscopy of epidermal naevi

 The areola and nipple are usually clinically obvious of course.
 However, an accessory nipple (present in 1 in 18 individuals) may resemble a compound naevus.
 Characteristically, the breast tissue has a delicate uniform peripheral pigment network.